 - Cannot filter calcium and magnesium

-Factors to Consider When Buying an Iron Removal Water Filter
+Factors to Consider When Buying an Iron Removal Whole House Water Filter

 Iron is an essential nutrient.
 But if its percentage is high in drinking water, it can be harmful.
 Well waters, for instance, have a higher iron concentration.
 It often results in orange-tinged water with an undesirable metallic taste.
 The darker the color, the higher the iron concentration in the water.

 You can still use well water for the household, commercial or industrial uses.
 But it has to be filtered first.

 Not all water filters are the same.
 The best iron filters for well water can also remove impurities such as Lead, Chlorine, Manganese, Sulfur, particulate matter, and other sediments.
 But not all water filters can effectively lower iron content down to the acceptable level.